ctp-archive/data-journalism/README.md

 ## Adding materials

 Custom-created course materials are stored in the [`materials`](/materials) directory.
-Other source materials will be linked directly to the CTP Archive where possible.
+Other source materials are linked directly to the COVID Tracking Project or the COVID Tracking Project archive where possible.

 When linking images, make sure to use `{{ site.baseurl }}` to work with both testing and the deployed version.